redhat-developer/lsp4ij/docs/DeveloperGuide.md

         return new MyLanguageServer(project);
     }

-    @Override //If you need to provide client specific features public @NotNull LanguageClientImpl createLanguageClient(@NotNull Project project) {
+    @Override // If you need to provide client specific features public @NotNull LanguageClientImpl createLanguageClient(@NotNull Project project) {
         return new MyLanguageClient(project);
     }

-    @Override //If you need to expose a custom server API public @NotNull Class<? extends LanguageServer> getServerInterface() {
+    @Override // If you need to expose a custom server API public @NotNull Class<? extends LanguageServer> getServerInterface() {
         return MyCustomServerAPI.class;
     }